Turkish ministers discuss in Baghdad ahead of Erdogan's visit - ExBulletin

 Turkish ministers discuss in Baghdad ahead of Erdogan's visit

-Baghdad (AFP) A high-ranking Turkish delegation met in Baghdad on Thursday, discussing key security and energy issues, ahead of an expected visit by the Turkish president, Iraqi Foreign Minister Fouad Hussein said.
+A high-ranking Turkish delegation met in Baghdad on Thursday, discussing key security and energy issues, ahead of the Turkish president's expected visit, Iraqi Foreign Minister Fouad Hussein said.

-Turkish President Recep Tayyip Erdogan is expected to visit Iraq later this year, but no date has yet been announced.
+Turkish President Recep Tayyip Erdogan is expected to visit Iraq after the Islamic holy month of Ramadan, which ends in April, a joint statement after the meeting said.

 Turkish Foreign Minister Hakan Fidan, Defense Minister Yasar Guler and Intelligence Chief Ibrahim Kalin participated in the talks with their Iraqi counterparts.